apache/kylin/website/docs/development/how_to_subscribe_mailing_list.md

 ### <span id="mailing_list">Subscribe mailing list</span>

-#### Step 1: Send subscribe request
+#### Step 1: Send subscription request
-You click the _Subscribe Link_ in above table, and send the simple request(it is ok to leave the title and body with a very short sentence) to the appropriate address .
+You click the _Subscribe Link_ in the above table and send the simple request(it is ok to leave the title and body with a very short sentence) to the appropriate address.
 ![](images/subscribe_mailing_list_1.jpg)

 #### Step 2: Receive confirmation reply from ezmlm
-The mailing list management program, [ezmlm](http://untroubled.org/ezmlm/), will send you a reply in 2-10 minutes, ask you to **confirm your subscription**.
+The mailing list management program, [ezmlm](http://untroubled.org/ezmlm/), will send you a reply in 2-10 minutes, asking you to **confirm your subscription**.

 Following is a successful case.

 ![](images/subscribe_mailing_list_2.jpg)

-#### Step 3: Send confirmation request by replying to previous email
+#### Step 3: Send a confirmation request by replying to the previous email
 Reply to the previous email(it is ok to leave the title and body with a short sentence)
 ![](images/subscribe_mailing_list_3.jpg)

-#### Step 4: ezmlm acknowledge your confirmation request
+#### Step 4: ezmlm acknowledges your confirmation request
 You will receive "Welcome to user/dev@kylin.apache.org" in 2-10 minutes.
-From now, you have right to send and receive mails from all subscribers of current mailing list.
+From now, you have the right to send and receive mail from all subscribers of the current mailing list.

 Following is a successful case.